 A skinny, smooth, leafless flower stalk, often reddish to maroon especially at the base, with a papery sheath at its base, appears at the time or just after the leaves have died back, with the flowers blooming in early summer.
 The terminal spherical inflorescences (umbels) can be up to an inch and a half across, with 25-50 ¼ inch long creamy to or greenish white flowers and 2 papery bracts at the base of the cluster.
 Each tiny flower has 3 sepals and 3 slightly longer petals surrounding the 6 stamens with pale yellow anthers and a single white style.
 Many types of native bees and syrphid flies will visit the flowers to obtain nectar and/or pollen.
 The small flowers are often overlooked when other more conspicuous woodland flowers are present.

 After pollination, in late summer a single small, hard, shiny black seed develops in each of the locules of the 3-celled seed capsules on the leafless stalk where they may persist through the winter.
-The seeds eventually fall to the ground near the original plant, so that dense colonies often form.
+The seeds eventually fall to the ground near the original plant so that dense colonies often form.
 A warm, moist period is required to break root dormancy and a subsequent cold period to break shoot dormancy, so the seeds may have to go through two winters before seedlings appear in the spring if the initial fall season not is long and moist enough.

 Both the leaves and lower white leaf stalks are edible.
 They are very pungent so can be used sparingly.
 They were traditionally consumed as the season’s first “greens” and are popular in a number of regional cuisines.
 The flavor is described as a combination of onions and strong garlic, which combines well with many other foods.
-They are commonly fried with potatoes, or added to scrambled eggs, or added to soups.

 This plant is celebrated at many annual spring ramps festivals throughout the mountains of the eastern U.S. and other areas (but especially in Appalachia where ramps are widespread and common), with tremendous numbers of wild plants gathered from nearby forests.
 The intensive harvesting for these types of events and their increasing use in restaurants is seriously damaging the wild populations of ramps in some areas as they are being harvested in unsustainable quantities.